Best Cookie Cutters of 2021

 Spritz cookies are much like sugar cookies, sweet and buttery with enough integrity to hold intricate shapes while baking.
 They don't require additional rolling or chilling, which helps them come out more tender than something like a shortbread.
 The name spritz comes from the German Spritzgebäck — spritzen means "to squirt" — named because the dough is specifically meant to be used in a cookie press and squirted through a fancy metal plate.

 Another break from the traditional, the R&M International 4-Piece Cookie Stampers are a sort of hybrid between a classic cookie stamp and a cookie cutter.
-In one smooth, three-part motion, you are able to cut, imprint, and drop these small cookies onto a baking sheet.
+In one smooth, three-part motion, you can cut, imprint, and drop these small cookies onto a baking sheet.
 Unlike others we tested, the plunger is metal and presses further out than others for a cleaner cut.
-It takes a few practice cookies to figure out even pressure, but these plastic presses cut surprisingly well and are able to inlay an intricate snowflake pattern that just begs to be delicately decorated.
+It takes a few practice cookies to figure out even pressure.
+Still, these plastic presses cut surprisingly well and are able to inlay an intricate snowflake pattern that just begs to be delicately decorated.

 For those who find small cookie cutters awkward to handle, the HULISEN Biscuit Cutter Set is designed with large, arching handles for improved comfort and pressing power.
 Designed for biscuits, these are the deepest cutters we tested, measuring just shy of 1.75-inches deep.
 Also available in a 5-piece set, the 3-piece stainless steel set offers a range from 1.75 to 3.75-inches and are thoughtfully laser-engraved with their sizes.
 If you love cookies but also can't get by without baking biscuits, this is a great set to consider.

 As a plastic set of round cutters, the NELPLA Two Sided Cookie Cutters sets itself apart from the pack with its dual-edged design.
 One side is smooth while the other is scalloped, and both sides cut surprisingly well for plastic — however, it is worth noting that any plastic cutter will produce a rounder cookie edge when compared to metal.
-Notably, this graduated 6-piece set nests like stack-up-cups for babies so that they easily stay together despite their lack of container.
+Notably, this graduated 6-piece set nests like stack-up cups for babies so that they easily stay together despite lacking a container.

 The Ann Clark Christmas Set is a quintessential holiday collection.
 This 11-piece, USA-made, alloy steel set cuts cleanly and creates ideally sized Christmas cookies in a variety of classic shapes that bake well every time.
 We do wonder about the choice to include a sweater and light bulb-shaped cutter, but most of the set is pretty crowd-pleasing, with familiar shapes like a star, snowman, candy cane, and reindeer.